FENECON Industrial XL Operating Instructions

 • operation without safety devices or with defective safety devices,

-• Disregarding the information in the original operating instructions,
+• disregarding the information in the original operating instructions,

 • unauthorized access via the control unit or the network,